Mando & Banjo Week Staff - JULY 29-August 4, 2018

-Bill has taught hundreds of thousands of banjo players of all levels from all over the world through his best-selling books and DVDs, hundreds of camps and workshop appearances and private lessons.
-His books Banjo For Dummies, Bluegrass Banjo For Dummies and Parking Lot Pickers Songbook: Banjo Edition, along with six Homespun, Murphy Method and AcuTab DVD projects have set the modern standard for bluegrass banjo instruction.
-He has mentored professional players such as Chris Pandolfi (The Infamous Stringdusters), Greg Liszt (Crooked Still, Deadly Gentlemen, Bruce Springsteen), Wes Corbett (Joy Kills Sorrow), Jayme Stone (The Lomax Project), among many others.
-Bill’s latest CD release is More Fine Times At Fletcher’s House with Norman & Nancy Blake.
-He has performed with David Bromberg, Dry Branch Fire Squad, Peter Rowan, David Grisman, Laurie Lewis, Jody Stecher and many other performers in a career that now spans over four decades.
-He currently tours with his solo show, The Banjo in America, featuring over 250 years of banjo music, and with guitar flatpicking legend Dan Crary and singer-songwriter Steve Spurgin in the new trio Crary, Evans & Spurgin.
+Bill has taught hundreds of thousands of banjo players of all levels from all over the world through his best-selling books and DVDs, hundreds of camp and workshop appearances and private lessons.
+His books Banjo For Dummies, Bluegrass Banjo For Dummies and Parking Lot Pickers Songbook: Banjo Edition, along with nine Homespun, Murphy Method and AcuTab DVD projects have set the modern standard for bluegrass banjo instruction.
+He has mentored professional players Chris Pandolfi, Greg Liszt, Wes Corbett and Jayme Stone among many others.
+Bill’s latest CD release is More Fine Times At Fletcher’s House with Norman & Nancy Blake, and his most recent DVD set is Licks-ercises for Bluegrass Banjo from Homespun.
+He has performed with David Bromberg, Dry Branch Fire Squad, Peter Rowan, David Grisman, Laurie Lewis, Jody Stecher, Hazel & Alice, Mike Seeger and many others in a career that now spans over four decades.
+He currently tours with his solo show, The Banjo in America, and he also appears with guitar flatpicking legend Dan Crary.

 A Juno-nominated and Grammy-award winning artist, John Reischman is one of the premier mandolinists of his generation, known for his work with his band, the Jaybirds, and his acclaimed solo albums, but he got his start in the late 1970s as an original member of the Tony Rice Unit with whom he helped define the “new acoustic music” movement.
 Influenced by Bill Monroe, but also by such adventurous players as Sam Bush, David Grisman, and jazz mandolinist Jethro Burns, Reischman performed during the 1980s with the seminal bluegrass band, The Good Ol’ Persons.
 In 1996, he won a Grammy as part of Todd Phillips’ all-star tribute album to Bill Monroe, and he’s collaborated with a remarkably wide range of artists, such as Kathy Kallick, Scott Nygaard, Tony Furtado, Chinese Music ensemble Red Chamber, and more.
 Long inspired by Latin American roots music, from Puerto Rican cuatro to Brazilian choro music, John’s been exploring this music and forging new compositions from these inspirations in his duo with Seattle master acoustic guitarist John Miller.
 In 2013, John released his third solo album, Walk Along John, a celebration of his long career, with old friends like fiddler Bruce Molsky, banjoist Tony Trischka, the Punch Brothers’ Chris Thile, bluegrass guitarist Kenny Smith, plus members of the Jaybirds, and new friends such as guitarist Eli West of The Deadly Gentlemen.

 Alan Munde began his long career in bluegrass music with the 1968 recording of Poor Richard’s Almanac featuring Sam Bush and Wayne Stewart, followed by a grounding in traditional bluegrass music with IBMA Hall of Fame member Jimmy Martin and the Sunny Mountain Boys.
-In 1972, Alan joined his college picking friend Byron Berline in the forward-leaning bluegrass group Country Gazette.
+In 1972, Alan joined his college picking friend Byron Berline in the progressive bluegrass group Country Gazette.
 Alan continued as the anchor of the group for 21 years.
 Along the way, he recorded many highly-regarded albums including Banjo Sandwich, the Festival Favorites series and he was featured on the 2001 IBMA Instrumental Album of the Year, Knee Deep in Bluegrass.
 His most recent recording is a duo CD with mandolin player Billy Bright entitled Bright Munde.
+Alan and Beth Mead-Sullivan have authored a new tab book of banjo arrangements entitled The Great American Banjo Songbook, published by Hal Leonard and featuring 70 songs from the golden era of American songwriting.
 He taught in the Bluegrass Music Program at South Plains College in Levelland, Texas for 20 years and has also published many instructional books for Mel Bay, instructional DVDs for Texas Music and Video, and participated in music workshops and camps in both America and Europe.

 One of New England’s premiere instrumentalists, David Surette is highly regarded for his work on the guitar (both flatpicked and fingerstyle), mandolin and bouzouki in a wide variety of settings.
 As a soloist, he is nationally-known as a top player of Celtic fingerstyle guitar, yet his diverse repertoire also includes original compositions, blues and ragtime, traditional American roots music, and folk music from a variety of traditions, all played with finesse, taste, and virtuosity.
 He has performed as a duo with his wife, singer Susie Burke, for over 20 years, recording several albums and building a reputation as one of New England’s top folk duos.
-Their new duo CD, Waiting For The Sun, was released in the fall of 2015.
 Surette was a founding member of the Airdance band with fiddler Rodney Miller, with whom he recorded four albums and toured nationally.
 He has also released five solo recordings – his most recent is Return to Kemper, a collection of original and traditional solo guitar pieces from 1990-2011.
-David is an accomplished and gifted teacher who has taught at workshops and camps throughout the U.S., and the U.K. He is folk music coordinator at the Concord (NH) Community Music School, and artistic director of their March Mandolin Festival.
+David is an accomplished and gifted teacher who has taught at workshops and camps throughout the U.S. and the U.K. He is folk music coordinator at the Concord (NH) Community Music School, and artistic director of their March Mandolin Festival.
 He has authored a book of Celtic fingerstyle guitar arrangements for Mel Bay Publications, and is a regular contributor to Acoustic Guitar and Strings magazines.

 Lynn Dudenbostel | www.lynndudenbostel.com

-Among many players, Lynn’s intruments are some of the most highly prized, and he is usually listed in that rareified handful of the very best luthiers.
+Among many players, Lynn’s intruments are some of the most highly prized, and he is usually listed among that rareified group of the very best luthiers.
 Inspired by the vintage Martin guitars and Gibson mandolins of the 1920’s and 1930’s, Lynn became a full-time luthier in 1997 and continues to build traditional-style guitars and mandolins in his shop in Maryville, TN.
-This is Lynn’s third year as our luthier-in-residence during Mando & Banjo Week, and he will be offering repair services throughout the week.
+This is Lynn’s seventh year as our luthier-in-residence, offering repair services throughout the week.